r3mariano/flask-cognito-auth-jwt/README.md

-# An auth server that uses Cognito
+# A demo auth server that uses Cognito and JWT

-Work in progress, use at your own risk.
+This project is incomplete and will probably never be updated.